The Bankrate promise

-Each college major has a different lifetime value — also known as the return on investment (ROI) — based on the median salary that degree-earners make compared to the cost of their program and the average amount of debt necessary to earn the degree.
+Each college major has a different lifetime value — the return on investment (ROI) — based on the median salary that degree-earners make compared to the cost of their program and the average amount of debt necessary to earn the degree.

 While ROI shouldn’t be the only factor in choosing a major, it should be considered when calculating the long-term value of an education.
 In Bankrate’s survey, 19 percent of respondents said that when looking back, they would have chosen a different degree due to their student loan debt.
 That number rises to 23 percent for Gen Z respondents.

 Least valuable college majors